 Then again, it really is justified.
 House is an amazing doctor, which is pretty much the only reason he's still working at that hospital, despite being an utter jackass.
 The above quote exemplifies his commitment to the Good Is Not Nice trope.

-Barney Stinson from How I Met Your Mother uses Type I, Type II and Type III with great abandon and inconsistency, depending on whichever one will best get him out of a conundrum without admitting he's wrong/non-awesome or showing weakness: when his friends call him out on Type III by saying they're sick of "dealing" with him, he insists upon Type II.
-When they prove Type II wrong by showing him how much damage his jerkassery causes, he falls back on Type I. When they argue against Type I by demonstrating that they're all happy without being jerks, he seizes on to Type II to dismiss their opinions as signs that they're "lame" and then insists upon Type III, because he's "awesome".
+Barney Stinson from How I Met Your Mother uses all three types with great abandon and inconsistency, depending on whichever one will best get him out of a conundrum without admitting he's wrong/non-awesome or showing weakness: when his friends call him out on The Way I Am by saying they're sick of "dealing" with him, he insists upon Moral Myopia.
+When they prove Moral Myopia wrong by showing him how much damage his jerkassery causes, he falls back on Virtue Is Weakness.
+When they argue against Virtue Is Weakness by demonstrating that they're all happy without being jerks, he seizes on to Moral Myopia to dismiss their opinions as signs that they're "lame" and then insists upon The Way I Am, because he's "awesome".
 And so it begins again.

 For some people, especially if one browses internet forums long enough, hang around trolls and jerkasses long enough and you might start to become a jerk yourself and justify it by saying "everyone else is doing it, so I may well be one as well."